Curvature properties of interior black hole metric: Pseudosymmetry type manifolds

-A semi-Riemannian manifold $(M, g)$, $n \ge 4$, is said to be a manifold with pseudosymmetric Weyl tensor (\cite{D30}, \cite{DES}, \cite{DEHAVER}, \cite{43}, \cite{46}) if the tensors $C \cdot C$ and $Q(g,C)$ are linearly dependent at every point of $M$.
+A semi-Riemannian manifold $(M, g)$, $n \ge 4$, is said to be a manifold with pseudosymmetric Weyl tensor \cite{{D30}, {DES}, {DGHHY-2013}, {DEHAVER}, {43}, {46}} if the tensors $C \cdot C$ and $Q(g,C)$ are linearly dependent at every point of $M$.
 This is equivalent to \be C\cdot C = L_C Q(g,C) \ee on $U_C$, where $L_C$ is a function on this set.
-Every warped product manifold with an $2$-dimensional base and a $2$-dimenional fibre is a manifold with pseudosymmetric Weyl tensor (\cite{D30}, Theorem 2).
+Every warped product manifold with an $2$-dimensional base and a $2$-dimenional fibre is a manifold with pseudosymmetric Weyl tensor {\cite[Theorem 2] {D30}}.
 Recently in \cite{DGJZ} it was proved that this statement is also true when the fibre is an $(n-2)$-dimensional space of constant curvature, $n \ge 4$.
 Thus in particular, the $4$-dimensional spacetime with the metric (\ref{eq1.2}), as well as the $5$-dimensional spacetime with the metric (\ref{eq3.4}) are $2$-quasi-Einstein manifolds with pseudosymmetric Weyl tensor.
-It may be mentioned that G\"{o}del spacetimes satisfy the relation (\ref{eq1.3777999}) (see, \cite{DHJKS}).\\
+It may be mentioned that the G\"{o}del spacetime satisfies (\ref{eq1.3777999}) (see, \cite{DHJKS}).
+We refer to \cite{{DHJKS}, {2019_DHJKS_Erratum}, {SAA17}, {SKpp}, {SK16srs}, {SKAA17}, {SKS17}, {SRK15}} for examples of various pseudosymmetric type structures.\\